enzezhang/FrontDL3/README.md

 In the file para.ini, the user need to set working_root to ${User_dir}/Front_DL3, and code dir to ${User_dir}/Front_DL3/script.

-Also need to set the patch size.
+Also need to set the patch size and the data_path.

 ### Prepare CUDA